SirAlf/DataCleanCourseProject/README.md

 ===============================================================================

 ##### STEP 1: DOWNLOAD ZIPPED FOLDER FROM WEBSITE, THEN EXTRACT UNZIPPED FOLDER TO R-WORKING DIRECTORY
 The script initially downloaded the zip folder from the website ("UCI HAR Dataset.zip"), and saved it as "projectData.zip".
-Then "projectData.zip" will be "unzipped" to extract the sub-folders and files of the test and train datasets).  ***The extracted folder that would be located the working directory is called "UCI HAR Dataset"***.
+Then "projectData.zip" will be "unzipped" to extract the sub-folders and files of the test and train datasets).  ***The extracted folder that would be located in the working directory is called "UCI HAR Dataset"***.
 The contents of this folder is described below.
 Finally, as cleanup, the copy of "projectData.zip" was deleted by the unlink() command.
 ##### CONTENTS OF DOWNLOADED/EXTRACTED FOLDER ("UCI HAR Dataset")
 The "UCI HAR Dataset" folder contains a number of files and folders, but only the following files were used for processing into tidy data: